World’s Authority on How to Create Highly Collaborative Relationships That Drive Innovation

 Awards and Recognitions

 Kate has appeared on Bloomberg radio, CNN, NPR and on Fox Business News.
-Her work has been featured in over 300 articles in publications like Forbes, Chief Executive Magazine, CIO Magazine, The Wall Street Journal, Journal of Commerce, World Trade Magazine and Outsource Magazine.
+Her work has been featured in over 300 articles in publications including Harvard Business Review, Forbes, Chief Executive Magazine, CIO Magazine, The Wall Street Journal, Journal of Commerce, World Trade Magazine and Intelligent Sourcing Magazine.

 Kate’s groundbreaking work with Vested has also won many accolades.
-Vested was named one of “Outsourcing’s Top 2012 Trends” by Globalization Today, one of the “Top 50+1 Most Influential Trends” by The World Trade Magazine and one of the “Tops Trends in IT Services” by Vanguard Marketing International, Inc.
+Vested was named one of “Outsourcing’s Top Trends” by Globalization Today, one of the “Top 50+1 Most Influential Trends” by The World Trade Magazine, and of the “Tops Trends in IT Services” by Vanguard Marketing International, Inc.

 Kate herself has been recognized by The Journal of Commerce as a “Woman on the Move in Trade and Transportation” and as a “Rainmaker” by DC Velocity Magazine for her insights and contributions.
-Globalization Today named Vitasek to their list of its “Powerhouse 25” outsourcing industry leaders.
-She was recognized by Logistics Quarterly and Supply Chain Digest as a “Woman in Supply Chain,” honored as a “Woman of International Influence” by Global Executive Women, and named a top 10 finalist for “Best Entrepreneur—Service Business Under 100 Employees” by the American Business Awards for Woman.
+Most recently she was named to the Sourcing Industry Groups “Hall of Fame” and to the Global Associations “A-List” of sourcing thought leaders.
+She has been recognized by Logistics Quarterly and Supply Chain Digest as a “Woman in Supply Chain,” honored as a “Woman of International Influence” by Global Executive Women, and named a top 10 finalist for “Best Entrepreneur—Service Business Under 100 Employees” by the American Business Awards for Woman.

 Prior to joining the University of Tennessee, Kate’s storied career included positions with P&G, Microsoft, Accenture, Stream International and founding Supply Chain Visions, a boutique consulting firm recognized by ARC Advisory Group as one of the “10 Coolest” Boutique Consulting firms.